simonhw/seed-calendar/README.md

 ![Gif of different words being inserted depending on the choice of vegetable](assets/images/readme/bulbs-or-seeds.gif)

 #### Recalculate Button
 The event listener for the Recalcualte button simply calls the `showInformationPage();` function when it is clicked.
-This function removes the `display:none` style from the information section and removes the same style from the results section.
+This function removes the `display:none` style from the information section and sets the same style to the results section.

 ![Gif of the Recalculate button being used](assets/images/readme/recalculate-button.gif)

+### Features to be Implemented
+This web application has great potential to be improved upon and to be able offer users more complicated customisation of inputs for garden planning.
+- Use template literals to insert different vegetable options for the user when they select a given month of the year.
+The `vegetables` object literal can be used to store the blocks of HTML used for the radio buttons to achieve this.
+- Allow user to convert the vegetable details card to an image and download to their device or share to other users.
+- Allow the user the option to select multiple vegetables for the same plot and customise how much space is dedicated to each type of buld or seed.
+This will be achieved using custom Javascript functions.
+- Add HTML pages dedicated to the seedling growing phase in greenhouses before planting in vegetable beds.

 ## Bugs
-rowGap for turnip sometimes didn't work?
+- rowGap for turnip sometimes didn't work?

-On mobile screens, clicking calculate shows you the results section already scrolled down a bit
+- On mobile screens, clicking calculate shows you the results section already scrolled down a bit
+- vertical scrollbar

 ## Credits
 https://stackoverflow.com/questions/58864049/how-to-get-the-value-of-input-field-in-one-page-and-print-it-in-another-page